10 Proven Strategies to Turn Customers into Brand Advocates

 Think of them as the ultimate hype squad, always ready to sing your praises and defend your honour in the wild world of the internet.

-Brand Advocacy Examples that have done really well
+Brand Advocacy Examples

 Need some inspiration?
 Let’s look at a few brands that are absolutely killing it with their brand advocacy programs: